-We used natural language processing to analyse clinical trial protocols in the pharmaceutical industry.
+We used natural language processing (NLP) to analyse clinical trial protocols in the pharmaceutical industry.
 Pharma companies write a 200-page protocol at the planning stage of a clinical trial, and our model is able to ‘read’ the document and output a number of complexity metrics.

 Before the trial is run, the drug developer writes a document called a protocol.
 This contains key information about how long the trial will run for, what is the risk to participants, what kind of treatment is being investigated, etc.